FAQ

 Some PEOs offer end-to-end talent services, like recruiting and strategic hiring, employee training and engagement, and performance management.

-Some PEOs offer data analytics and benchmarking services that provide insights into your workforce.
-With the right data and HR expertise, you may be able to better answer critical questions, such as:
+For an additional cost, some PEOs offer data analytics and benchmarking services that provide insights into a workforce.
+With the right data and HR expertise, employers may be able to better answer critical questions, such as:

 • How much do you pay certain employees and how does it compare to the market?